-Text/HTML (see page 21), Line (see page 24) and Image (see page 26)widgets - enhance the appearance of the dashboard and provide content.
+Text/HTML (see page 22), Line (see page 25) and Image (see page 27)widgets - enhance the appearance of the dashboard and provide content.

-4. When you are finished, save the dashboard (see page 87).

-- 5. To make it the default portal for users: - i.
+- 4. When you are finished, save the dashboard (see page 89). - 5.
+To make it the default portal for users: - i.
 Export the dashboard to an sdm file.
 Do not use the name StandardPortal.sdm. - ii.
-Copy the dashboard to the Salient Dashboards web server. - iii.
-Modify the dataset configuration file to point to the location and name of the new sdm file.
-See the Salient Dashboards Installation and Configuration Manual for more information.
-For example:
+Copy the sdm file to the web server machine. - iii.
+Modify the following section in the dataset configuration file (config.dsn.xml) to point to the sdm file.